Support FAQs

 Our course includes streaming audio and video components, which have variable bandwidth requirements.
 The videos are compressed and optimized.
 To be safe, we recommend up to 4Mbps per user.

-Is there a self-help document available for teachers?
+Is there a self-help documentation available for teachers?